Finding Our Stride:

 A School-Based Running Initiative

-Created and Funded by the Children's Fund of the Upper Valley
+Sponsored by the Children's Fund of the Upper Valley

 What is Finding Our Stride?

-Criteria for school selection
+Criteria for school selection:

-School Champion: We must have a "champion" for the program at each school; typically the school principal; often a team of principal, guidance and teachers.
+- We must have a "champion" for the program within each school; typically the school principal; often a team of principal, guidance and teachers.
 We have learned over time that recruitment and retention of coaching staff from within the school is critical to sustainability.

 Jennifer A Williams, Joint Venture Partner, Norwich Partners

-Executive Director, Childrens' Fund of the Upper Valley
+Executive Director, Childrens' Fund of the Upper Valley and Finding Our Stride